My grandfather lived to age 96 — his sister to 104 — and never lacked for something to do. Activity was the key to their longevity.

 So it was back to eBay, where I opened my pipe store.
 I began selling off my excess inventory – those pipes that I did not regularly smoke.
 It was a phenomenal experience.
 Pipe smokers actually liked my work and were willing to pay decent prices for my refurbished and restored pipes.

 A long learning process began.
-I bought all the books I could find on old pipes.
+I bought all the books I could find about old pipes.
 I learned brands, origins, pipe makers, and all about the various materials from which pipes are made; briar (actually the burl of a heath bush grown primarily in the Mediterranean), meerschaum, manzanita, mountain laurel, corn cob, hickory, olive wood – the list goes on and on.

 I have handled almost all of them at one time or another, but briar is my specialty.
 It is a wonderfully grained extra-hard wood that is a joy to work.
 The older it is, the better it has cured, and the better its smoking quality.
 So I specialize mainly in pipes that were originally made in the mid-20th Century; when pipe smoking was at its peak.